-- 1. a letter from the proposed new supervisor indicating acceptance, AND - 2. a letter from the primary supervisor under whom the award was originally tenable, indicating that they have been informed of the proposed transfer.
+- 1. A letter from the proposed supervisor indicating acceptances, AND - 2.
+A letter from the primary academic supervisor under whom the award was originally tenable, indicating that they have been informed of the proposed transfer.

-The proposed new primary supervisor must meet the Graduate Fellowship Program eligibility criteria.
+The proposed new primary supervisor must meet the Graduate Fellowship Program eligibility criteria (see Section II).